BytesOfMan/the-crypto-guy/content/posts/20200519akingsransom.md

 Much to his surprise, King John II of France was having a bad day.

 It was the 19th of September, 1356.
-He had finally trapped the forces of his enemy, Edward "the Black Prince," who had been raiding across the south of France.
+He had finally trapped the forces of his enemy, Edward "the Black Prince," ending his raids across the south of France.
 Outnumbering Edward almost two to one, John opted for pitched battle instead of a siege.

 Unfortunately for John, his army was outmaneuvered and overpowered by the smaller English force.
 Even the precautions taken against his own capture &mdash; 90 knights of his own order in his personal guard, with 17 dressed identically to their King &mdash; proved fruitless after most were killed and his helmet was knocked off.